 - IoT sensor data – Calculating streams of data in real-time – for example, to monitor mechanical or environmental conditions or inventory levels and respond almost immediately.

 - Online gaming – Streaming player activity, as each player’s gaming experience improves iteratively; each successive iteration generates more data, potentially altering the gaming experience for the iteration that follows.

 A Real-time Architecture Within Reach

-For many organizations, achieving a real-time streaming data architecture may seem daunting – a complex project requiring substantial specialized engineering, that’s expensive to maintain, and with a high risk of delay or outright failure.
+For many organizations, achieving a real-time streaming data architecture may seem daunting – a complex project that requires substantial specialized engineering, that’s expensive to maintain, and that has a high risk of delay or outright failure.
 But with modern tools, this no longer need be the case.
 You no longer have to break your budget or have a huge engineering staff to deploy, manage, and maintain a real-time architecture.

 Let’s discuss what moving to a real-time architecture looks like.
 Later in this blog we’ll highlight a few companies that have successfully transitioned – without a phalanx of specialized engineers – including one company whose entire real-time system is overseen by a single engineer.